D50000/What-is-Redux/README.md

 # What-is-Redux
-Learn Redux and make a note for everyone include me.
+Learn [Redux](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) and make a note for everyone include me.
+Bundle container for store the total reducer/dispatcher for the action objects.

 ## 1. Environment setup
  - Install **node.js** (for running modules and tools)